-This is a follow-up to my essay "The decision tree" which can be found here:
+This is part 3 in the motorcycle series, and a follow-up to my essay "The decision tree" which can be found here:

 You're riding the sportbike on a technical road or track, quickly following the riders ahead of you, braking to shed speed, leaning through the turns, straightening up the bike, revving the engine until it's screaming with rage and joy, and you're propelled forward by the awesome acceleration of the racing bike, and you do it over and over again, until every fiber in your body is vibrating with the thrill of the extreme speed and the world disappears in a fast receding blur.

 And there's one thing that moves you, one thing only that floods and overwhelms your perception until everything is seen only through the filters of this driving principle.